ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Please refer to my blog below for Two-way communication between the iOS Webview App with WKWebView and the React App</blockquote>

 <h3>5.
-Real-Time Data Exchange in WebView Using addJavascriptInterface in Android Jetpack Compose - <a href="https://medium.com/@TippuFisalSheriff/real-time-data-exchange-in-webview-using-addjavascriptinterface-in-android-jetpack-compose-bd16f6f79199" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Exchange with WebViews in React Native: A Practical Guide - <a href="https://medium.com/stackademic/data-exchange-with-webviews-in-react-native-a-practical-guide-3658d79421c1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tippu Fisal Sheriff`**
+✍️ **posted by `Stackademic`**

-<blockquote>In today’s mobile development landscape, bridging native code and web content is more crucial than ever.
-Android’s WebView provides a…</blockquote>
+<blockquote>In this tutorial, you’ll learn how to seamlessly integrate webviews into your React Native applications.
+We’ll explore techniques for…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Trade To Earn 101: Part 4 - What is Liquidity in NFTs and Why does it Matter? - <a href="https://medium.com/@tripwireonfire/trade-to-earn-101-part-4-what-is-liquidity-in-nfts-and-why-does-it-matter-213b91590f0d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Backend Trends for 2025: What Every Dev Should Watch (or Ignore) - <a href="https://medium.com/@all.technology.stories/backend-trends-for-2025-what-every-dev-should-watch-or-ignore-d68d81bc546e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ShadowThorn Studios - Building Games in ChatGPT.`**
+✍️ **posted by `Maxime`**

-<blockquote>In Trade to Earn 101: Part 4, we delve into the critical role of liquidity in financial assets and how the Liquid NFT Marketplace…</blockquote>
+<blockquote>Big changes are coming — are you ready to adapt?</blockquote>

 <h3>2.
-Things You Should Know to Become a Fast Programmer - <a href="https://medium.com/gitconnected/things-you-should-know-to-become-a-fast-programmer-268ab52997bf" target="_blank" rel="noopener noreferrer">link</a></h3>
+Quick Search of Hidden Photos With Optimization Approaches - <a href="https://medium.com/code-like-a-girl/quick-search-of-hidden-photos-with-optimization-approaches-57dcdbbc90be" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Code Like A Girl`**

-<blockquote>Being “fast” doesn’t make you a fast programmer, but knowing these will</blockquote>
+<blockquote>A dramatic performance improvement of my original photo search app.</blockquote>

 <h3>3.
 I Removed VS Code, and My Productivity Improved Tremendously - <a href="https://medium.com/code-like-a-girl/i-removed-vs-code-and-my-productivity-improved-tremendously-7d145a7ec1b4" target="_blank" rel="noopener noreferrer">link</a></h3>